shasmito/Humanoid_Service_Robot_Future_of_Health_Care/README.md

-The healthcare sector’s lack of focus on technological innovations has created new opportunities to enhance service robots that can assist patients in dealing with their illnesses and providing better solutions.
+The healthcare sector’s lack of focus on technological innovations has created new opportunities to enhance service robots that can assist patients in dealing with their illnesses and providing better solutions.
 The COVID-19 pandemic has acted as a catalyst for developing service robots in the healthcare sector